 Cost-efficient tools for stock management already exist, because the use of RFID technology has become more affordable and efficient over time.
 This has significantly lowered the threshold for implementing RFID chips even in products and spare parts with a low unit price.

 As the price of chips has decreased and efficiency multiplied, the performance of readers has also increased significantly.
-The fast expansion and versatile utilisation of the technology has continued to support increasing resources in chip and packaging product development.
+The fast expansion and versatile utilisation of the technology have continued to support increasing resources in chip and packaging product development.

-RFID tags have introduced new opportunities in stock management, as the location, quantity and quality of products can be verified in seconds.
+RFID tags have introduced new opportunities in stock management, as the location, quantity, and quality of products can be verified in seconds.
 The security of supply of machines and other more complicated products also requires transparency in maintenance and spare parts services.

 Quick supply of spare parts decreases unnecessary waiting periods and machine downtime.
-The management of all the parts of the chain also brings about another benefit: when the availability of spare parts is guaranteed, the need to maintain separate back-up stock near the machine is decreased.
+The management of all the parts of the chain also brings about another benefit: when the availability of spare parts is guaranteed, the need to maintain separate backup stock near the machine is decreased.
 Centralising frees up space and human resources.

-Maintenance and servicing is further facilitated by connecting the parts of the machine with an automated maintenance service.
+Maintenance and servicing are further facilitated by connecting the parts of the machine with an automated maintenance service.
 This transmits data of a damaged or removed part to the system and maintenance personnel know to investigate.
 The system also records data on parts being implemented, which makes it easy to monitor guarantee periods.

 The pioneers in implementing smart technology have come from industries where the core operation is also focused on developing new solutions or finding cost-efficient solutions in operations with great volumes.
 High tech companies and companies supplying logistics solutions are already utilising RFID technology to a great degree.

-The service industry, for example, is yet to discover untapped opportunities, which will require a large amount of tools.
+The service industry, for example, is yet to discover untapped opportunities, which will require a large number of tools.
 Health care is a growing field due to the population aging, and it needs to ease caring operations and reduce unit prices.
-RFID tags could, for example, ensure that operating theatres are stocked correctly and that patient assistive devices, such as crutches, are available in stock.
+RFID tags could, for example, ensure that operating theatres are stocked correctly and those patient assistive devices, such as crutches, are available in stock.
 Lost items are also easier to identify, find and return using technology.